david-fong/ModelsimKaraoke/README.txt

        or click the continue run button).

-I. MAKING YOUR OWN FORMATTED LYRIC FILES:
+II.
+MAKING YOUR OWN FORMATTED LYRIC FILES:
     The first line of the file should contain
     <sl>: the number of horizontal lines of text to display
     in the waveform viewer.
 The second line should contain